-BEFORE RESETTING the switch inspect the pump and strainer.
-Most installations have a line plug connection for the pump.
-If so fitted, plug the pump into a receptacle or extension cord to be sure it is operating.
-If the installation location of the through hull allows air to enter the system it may be necessary to bleed the air from a hose connection after the pump but below the waterline by loosening the connection.
-When water flows from the connection retighten the connection.
+BEFORE RESETTING the switch, inspect the pump and strainer.
+If the installation location of the through hull allows air to enter the system it may be necessary to bleed the air from a hose connection after the pump but below the waterline by loosening a hose connection.
+When water flows from the connection, retighten the connection.

 Overcharge may not appear until the boat moves into warmer water than it has been commissioned in.
 Discharge the system until the unit operates without disconnecting the high-pressure switch.
 Be sure that the sight glass still runs clear.

-For further troubleshooting, attach purged gauges at the compressor service ports.
+For further troubleshooting, attach purged gauges to compressor service ports.

-\This switch will disconnect if the water flow stops.
+^{}This switch will disconnect if the water flow stops.

-\This switch will disconnect if the system is overcharged.
+^{}This switch will disconnect if the system is overcharged.